 (b) Saving a Payment Method

 When you save a Payment Method, Google may store information relating to the Payment Method, such as your name and billing address.
-Google Pay also allows you to save other information to your Google Account that can help speed up transactions, such as a delivery address.
+Google Pay also allows you to save to your Google Account other information that can help speed up transactions, such as a shipping address.

-You authorise us to confirm that your Payment Method is in good standing with its provider, including, but not limited to, by submitting a request for a payment authorisation and/or a low-value credit and/or debit to the Payment Method, in accordance with network rules or other requirements applicable to the Payment Method.
+You authorize us to confirm that your Payment Method is in good standing with its provider, including, but not limited to, by submitting a request for a payment authorization and/or a low-value credit and/or debit to the Payment Method, in accordance with network rules or other requirements applicable to the Payment Method.

 Except where Google or its affiliate is the issuer, neither Google nor its affiliates are involved in issuing credit or determining eligibility for credit, nor do they exercise control over: the availability or accuracy of Payment Methods or funds; the provisioning (or addition) of Payment Methods to Google Pay, or addition of funds to Payment Method balances.
 For any concerns relating to the foregoing, please contact your Payment Method’s issuer.

-(d) Saving a Virtual Card Number, Public Transport Pass, Linked Third-Party Account or Japanese eMoney card
+(d) Saving a Virtual Card Number or Linked Third-Party Account

-The following additional terms apply when using Google Pay to save a Virtual Card Number, Public Transport Pass, Linked Third-Party Account or Japanese eMoney card to your Google Account.
+The following additional terms apply when using Google Pay to save a Virtual Card Number or Linked Third-Party Account to your Google Account.

-After you have begun to add a Payment Instrument to Google Pay and provided the information requested by Google and/or your Payment Method issuer, Google Pay will check whether the Payment Method is eligible to be used with Google Pay.
+After you have begun to add a Payment Method to Google Pay and provided the information requested by Google and/or your Payment Method issuer, Google Pay will check whether the Payment Method is eligible to be used with Google Pay.
 All of a participating issuer’s Payment Methods may not be eligible.
 If your Payment Method’s issuer supports Google Pay and your Payment Method is eligible, when adding it you may see a screen asking you to accept the issuer’s terms and conditions.
-Once you have done so and successfully added the Payment Method, Google Pay will store a Virtual Card Number representing your payment card's actual card number, or associate your Public Transport Pass, Linked Third-Party Account or Japanese eMoney card with your Google Account, for use as described in Section 5 below.
+Once you have done so and successfully added the Payment Method, Google Pay will store a Virtual Card Number representing your Payment Card’s actual card number, or associate your Linked Third-Party Account with your Google Account for use as described in Section 5 below.

-Virtual Card Numbers that you register using Google Pay are distinct from any associated Payment Cards that you save to your Google Account.
-Unlike a Virtual Card Number, a Payment Card will generally not be presented to you with card art resembling the associated physical card, and cannot be used for in-store Near-Field Communication ('NFC') transactions.
-However, when you register a Virtual Card Number, Google Pay may also save the associated Payment Card in your Google Account as well.
+Virtual Card Numbers you register using Google Pay are distinct from any associated Payment Cards you save to your Google Account.
+Unlike a Virtual Card Number, a Payment Card will generally not be presented to you with card art resembling the associated physical card, and cannot be used for in-store Near-Field Communication (“NFC”) transactions.
+However, when you register a Virtual Card Number, Google Pay may also save the associated Payment Card in your Google Account.

 You acknowledge that Google Pay may receive transaction information from your Payment Method’s issuer to display richly formatted transaction details and your recent transaction history in Google Pay.